tihilv/Omtt/docs/readme.md

 `<#<fragment type="expression">inner part#>`

-For the current moment `xml` and `html` fragment types are supported.
-Further fragment types can be added on demand or developed manually at the client side.
+For the current moment, `xml` and `html` fragment types are supported.
+Further fragment types can be added on-demand or developed manually at the client-side.

 The operation preserves the current object.